ledgerW/pathlight/memory-bank/progress.md

   - Visual timeline for Next Steps and card-based layouts
   - Content-specific icons based on keyword analysis
   - "Update Plan" button with confirmation modal
+  - Mobile-responsive design with optimized typography and spacing
+  - Collapsible sections for better mobile experience

 ## Latest Improvements
+- Improved mobile responsiveness for the results page:
+  - Added media queries for different screen sizes (tablets and phones)
+  - Adjusted font sizes, padding, and margins for better readability on small screens
+  - Optimized layout for narrow screens to prevent cramped text
+- Implemented collapsible sections in the Plan view:
+  - Added toggle functionality to section headers (Next Steps, Daily Plan, Obstacles & Solutions)
+  - Ensured only one section is open at a time (accordion-style)
+  - Set the first section to be open by default
+  - Added visual indicators (arrow icons) to show which sections are expandable
+  - Implemented smooth transitions for a polished user experience
 - Fixed the "Update My Plan" button functionality for users with premium plans:
   - Made the form page use the exact same modal as the results page
   - Removed the large Cancel button, leaving just an "X" in the corner